tommylees112/cduvallet.github.io/_posts/2019-02-04-xarray_subset_netcdf.md

 ### d) select the same lat lon bounding box

 We again experienced some pretty strange behaviour here.
+I had to check that the slice didn't select 0 latitude values from the other dataset and if it did, then I told it to look at the latitude values the other way round (from min-max, or max-min).

+*NOTE:* we are assuming that the other datasets do overlap spatially with the reference dataset.

 ```python
 def select_same_lat_lon_slice(reference_ds, ds):